khan-lab/biocontainers/README.md

-# biocontainers
+# CBCRG's biocontainers

-Khan Lab's monorepo of containerized bioinformatics tool wrappers.
+>  Computational Biology & Cancer Regulatory Genomics Lab's monorepo of containerized bioinformatics tool wrappers.

 Each tool lives in `tools/<tool>/` with its own Dockerfile, wrapper scripts, and metadata.
 Images are built via GitHub Actions and pushed to the GitHub Container Registry (GHCR).